 What is the best age for a newborn session?

-After a decade of photographing new babies of all ages, experience has taught me that we will achieve the images I love to create for clients far easier when your baby is around one week old.
+After fifteen years of photographing newborn sessions experience has taught me that we will achieve the images I love to create for clients far easier when your baby is around one week old.
 If dreamy, sleepy photos are what you want then that’s the ideal.
 After that, I find that babies (generally speaking here) may be less likely to sleep soundly enough.
 Having said that, having a baby is no small event on you physically and not everyone is back on their feet and ready to be photographed within a few days.
 I do my Newborn sessions up to three weeks old, after that we move onto Baby sessions during which your baby may (or may not) have a snooze but we’ll get some great photos for you regardless.

 When do we need to book our newborn session?